CreoDAMO/The_Truth/LAW/DOCTRINAL_WHITEPAPER_OUTLINE.md

-# THE TRUTH: DOCTRINAL WHITEPAPER OUTLINE
+# THE TRUTH: DOCTRINAL BLACKPAPER OUTLINE
 ## "NFTs as Choses in Action: A Black's Law Analysis of Digital Asset Classification"

 ### Executive Summary